Novice sailor makes a remarkable rescue

 “He said he feels that if it wasn’t for us picking her up she probably would have died soon,” he said.

 The L.A.
-County Fire Department would not comment on the rescue.
+County Fire Department declined to comment.

 “I got my money’s worth on that used sailboat and those classes,” he said.
 “The fact that this woman is alive; you can’t put a price on that.”

-The experience left his friends shell-shocked, but only made Khosravini’s burgeoning love of sailing grow stronger.
+The experience left his friends shell-shocked, but only made Khosravani’s burgeoning love of sailing grow stronger.

 “I have major plans now,” he said.
 “Before my whole goal was to sail to Catalina Island, but now I’m seriously considering sailing south some day, going through the Panama Canal and to the Caribbean.”

-As a step toward that goal, he had already sold his boat and was in the process of buying something bigger.
+As a step toward that goal, he sold the Catalina and bought a Capri 30 in November.